 I took a LONG (30-years) break from painting after college.
 Then in 2015, I decided to try again.
 In grad school, I learned that people learn best by doing (deliberate practice and problem solving).
 We also benefit from observing others in order to learn the processes (internships are a good example) and by acquainting ourselves with the observations and practices of those who were pioneers in our chosen field.

 Self awareness has helped shape my artwork, which has a representational focus.
 I love the ever-changing light on the landscape and, like the Impressionists, I paint my impressions of what I see.
 Below is a plein air painting I did this summer.
-After winter settles in here in Minnesota, I’ll paint in my home-based studio except on those warm days that nature gifts us with every once in awhile.
+After winter settles in here in Minnesota, I’ll paint in my home-based studio except on those warm days that are gifts from Mother Nature.

 I’d love to know what thoughts you have about making art.